 "Wh-what?!
-Something wrong?!"
-Kentaro asked, but Nagi did not answer.
+Something wrong?!" he asked, but Nagi did not answer.

-Her neck was bent, staring up at a building across the road.
-It was a strangely shaped...an octagonal prism.
+She was craning her neck, staring up at a building across the road.
+It was a strangely shaped-an octagonal prism.
 Pretty big, too.

-"That's ... "
+"That's..."

 "Yeah, one of the infamous Teratsuki-shi's eccentric buildings.
 It was a general hospital.
 Can't recall if it was prefectural or city, though," Kentaro said, pushing his bike back in her direction.